rebelsky/csc207b/_prelim/prelim03.md

 * We'll follow the new partner methodology.
     * Partner names appear on the board.
     * See email about "Do not partner me with" option.
+* I've responded to every lab that has been submitted.
 * Please turn in your academic honesty policy if you have not done so already.
 * If you're not on the csstudents list, you probably should be.
 Let me know if you'd like to be added.
 * Mentor sessions at 7:00 p.m.
 Sunday nights.
 * You will have a substitute teacher on Wednesday.
-I'll be off learning about Fairness, Accountability, and Transparency in Artificial Intelligence.
+I'll be off at the ACM FAT* conference learning about Fairness, Accountability, and Transparency in Artificial Intelligence.
 * If you feel unsafe coming to class on Wednesday, send me an email message and I will treat it as an excused absence.
 You are, however, responsible for making up the work on your own.